 This guide is just a starting point for discovering SEO.
 But there’s much more to learn.

 You can also pick SEO knowledge from industry experts and their blogs.
-Here
+Here are some worth reading:

 Without actively positioning its content in search results, no business can survive long.